hanfak/topics-to-learn/general-paradigms/principles/DRY.md

   - Both composition and inheritance are your friends in battling repetitive code
   - the use of design patterns and shared libraries.
   - web services to combat duplication on higher levels of abstraction.
     - Instead of building the same functionality into each application you develop, it is often a good idea to create a service and reuse it across the company.

+## Examples

+- Libraries
+  - but can lead to coupling

+## When to use

+- Better to do it after it is apparent
+  - Not extract when no duplication occurs in the hopes of reusue
+  - Three occurrences and then dry
+  - If it is known that the future requirements will be similar than dry
+- When it is regarding source of knowledge, not just patterns
+- Benefits outweigh the negatives, especially the time investment
+- It follows the idea of ETC (easier to change), it makes it:
+  - easier to read
+  - faster to extend or change

 ## Acid Test

-the acid test: when some single facet of the code has to change, do you find yourself making that change in multiple places, and in multiple different formats?
+- the acid test: when some single facet of the code has to change, do you find yourself making that change in multiple places, and in multiple different formats?
 Do you have to change code and documentation, or a database schema and a structure that holds it, or…?
+- Best to time box the drying up of code, and see if it improves the codebase (ie ETC), and revert if not

 ## Types